zey-2/5m-data-1.8-eda-basic/lesson.md

 This lesson covers the basics of Exploratory Data Analysis (EDA) and how to use Pandas to perform data cleaning and transformation.

-You will learn how to summarise data using descriptive statistics, handle missing data, duplicates and outliers, perform data cleaning and transformation, manipulate strings and categorical data, and handle date and time data.
+You will learn how to summarize data using descriptive statistics, handle missing data, duplicates and outliers, perform data cleaning and transformation, manipulate strings and categorical data, and read (write) data from (to) files and databases.

 ---